bixb922/crank-organ/doc-software/README.md

 ## Time zone
 When connected to a router or cell phone hot spot, the software uses NTP (Network Time Protocol) to acquire the UTC time.
 If internet is not reachable, current time is set when a page is loaded on the browser.

-The time zone (for example America/Lima or India/Kolkata) is obtained from the browser automatically.
+The time zone (for example America/Lima or India/Kolkata) is obtained from the browser automatically, then stored.
 There is no need for configuration.

 If no internet access is available nor a browser loads a page on the microcontroller, time starts on Jan 1st, 2000.
 This does not impair operation at all, allowing to crank the organ without internet access.
 The history page will show the tunes as if played on 2000-01-01, and the error log will show time only.